whklwhkl/EDLine_parallel/README.md

 - added web [api](api/readme.md)

 ## Requirements ##
 The code is tested on Debian GNU/Linux 10.
-It requires the following tools and libraries: `python3.8`, `pybind11`, `OpenCV 3.4.13`.
+It requires the following tools and libraries: *python3.8*, *pybind11*, *Numpy*, *OpenCV 3.4.13*.

 ## Building ##